loomnetwork/loom-sdk-documentation/docs/en/testnet-plasma.md

 ---
-id: loom-testnet
+id: testnet-plasma
 title: Extdev Testnet
 sidebar_label: Extdev Testnet
 ---

-This page provides information on where and how to access the Extdev Testnet network.
+This page provides information on where and how to access Extdev Testnet.
 If you want more details, see our [guide](deploy-loom-testnet.html) on deploying to Extdev Testnet.

 ## Extdev Testnet